 - Seasonality: Fall, Winter

-Ingredients to make the tender beef stew with potatoes
+Ingredients to prepare the ultra-tender beef stew with potatoes

 - 1.5 lbs beef (chuck roast)